xenify-io/litepaper/README.md

 ## ◽️ Token Supply

 XNF, the lifeblood of the Xenify protocol, has a capped total supply of 21.5 million.
 The distribution of XNF is executed through a transparent and equitable model, devoid of pre-mines, investor allocations, founder allocations, and team allocations.
 This process ensures fairness and inclusivity.
-Users can earn XNF equity by participating in a range of activities, including burning DXN or xYSL tokens and swapping tokens across supported chains.
+Users can earn XNF equity by participating in a range of activities, including burning XEN or USDy tokens and swapping tokens across supported chains.
 This token supply model encourages active participation and contributes to a vibrant, community-centric ecosystem.

 <p align="center" dir="auto">
   <picture>